djmtype/astro-xenon/src/demo/about.md

 Postscript, adjust the `site` property value found in `astro.config.mjs`

 ### Styling
 Sorry, no Tailwinds.
 No Sass.

-This theme utilizes [PostCSS Env](https://preset-env.cssdb.org/) to accomplish Sass-like things such as custom media queries, css file imports, and nesting.
+This theme utilizes [PostCSS Preset Env](https://preset-env.cssdb.org/) to accomplish Sass-like things such as custom media queries, css file imports, and nesting.

 CSS custom properties (or variables) play a big part.